watarukumagai-git/opt/peer_review/no2/review_comment.md

 - Overall, please describe "the main purpose of this paper is to improve the prediction accuracy for short-mid term power load forcasting task by dealing with and randomness of power load data" in Chapter 1.

 ## [major comment3]
-- Review the current manuscript structure.
+- Please review the current manuscript structure.
 - Following the general format, this paper should consist of introduction (Chapter 1), prediction method (Chapters 2 and 3), results and discussion (Chapter 4).
-- To revise the title of Chapter 3 from "DBO Optimization Algorithm" to "LSTM-Based Prediction Model".
+- Overall, the title of Chapter 3 should be revised from "DBO Optimization Algorithm" to "LSTM-Based Prediction Model".
+- 適応フィルタによるデータ処理

 ## [major comment4]
 - What is the reason for using DBO as optimization algorithm?